 - Program on Japan’s Role in the Evolving Global Economic System

 - Past Programs

 Research is generally initiated and carried out by core faculty, typically on an individual basis but at times also with colleagues.
 CJEB may provide financial and administrative support as needed.

-CJEB is also actively supporting a number of major research projects by David Weinstein, Carl S. Shoup Professor of the Japanese Economy and Associate Director for Research of CJEB (see tab above), and other affiliates of the Center and Columbia Business School.
+CJEB is also actively supporting a number of major research projects by David Weinstein, Carl S. Shoup Professor of the Japanese Economy and Director at CJEB, Takatoshi Ito, Professor at the School of International and Public Affairs and Associate Director of Research at CJEB, and other affiliates of the Center and Columbia Business School.
 CJEB places high priority on promoting research related to Japanese economy and business.
 Typically, faculty members associated with the Center obtain funding from a range of grants that each raises individually, and CJEB contributes additional support, both financial and administrative.

 Gerald L. Curtis's main research includes the evolution of and future prospects for Japan’s political system and foreign policy.
 In this regard, he has traveled extensively throughout East and Southeast Asia.
 He is a frequent speaker at think tanks, universities, business and financial organizations in the United States, Australia, China, Korea, and Europe and a participant in numerous track two policy dialogues with and in Japan, China, Taiwan, Korea, and the United States.
 In addition to his academic writings, he regularly publishes op-eds for The Wall Street Journal, the Financial Times, and numerous publications in Japan and elsewhere.
 He is a frequent guest on Japan’s Sunday morning news programs and is widely quoted by international media outlets on issues relating to Japanese politics and society and U.S. foreign policy.